Bangor-on Dee-Races Limited

 a) Make a note of the reference numbers of all Ticket and car park labels.

 b) Send the Tickets and/or labels along with a covering letter stating the full name and address of the sender and if different from that of the sender, the full name and address of the purchaser of the Tickets or labels to the Company at the address below.
 To be valid, requests for refunds must be received in writing within one month of the date of the abandoned race day.
 The Company shall have no responsibility or liability of any nature in respect of any refund request received after that time.

-16.5 In the event of abandonment at any time on the day of racing, there will be no refund or price reduction in respect of Box, Room or Chalet hire charges or other hospitality charges save where either: a) the Company agrees otherwise, or b) the cause of the abandonment prevents the safe use of facility during the period of hire.
+16.5 In the event of abandonment at any time on the day of racing, there will be no refund or price reduction in respect of private facility and restaurant hire charges or other hospitality charges, unless: a) the Company agrees otherwise, or b) the cause of the abandonment prevents the safe use of facility during the period of hire.

 16.6 In respect of annual memberships and abandonments at Chester or Bangor-on-Dee, the customer recognises that abandonments of some

 fixtures are possible and that the annual membership confers other benefits during the period of membership (reciprocals, discounts and offers).

 As such, any refunds in respect of abandonments is at the full discretion of the company

 16.7 Lost or stolen Tickets will not be replaced.
 Replacements must be purchased.
 If after race day a lost Ticket is found, the Customer may submit it for a refund as per the above process.
 Provided the Ticket has not been used, a refund will be provided.